 Small steps to making sustainable fashion choices

-Many of us are incorporating sustainable swaps into our lifestyle and together we’re playing our part to help combat climate change.
+More and more of us doing amazing work, incorporating sustainable swaps into our lifestyle.
+Together we’re playing our part to help combat the climate crisis

 There are lots of ways to reduce your carbon footprint, but have you thought about how sustainable your wardrobe is?